core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

       An actual Diffie-Hellman secret cannot be obtained, as there is no public key associated with the deterministic client.

-   * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF .
+   * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF.

-4. The client replaces the 'request\_kid' field of the AAD with the hash H from step 2.
+4. The client includes a Request-Hash option in the protected request, with value set to the hash H from Step 2.

-5. The client protects the request using the pairwise mode of Group OSCORE as defined in Section 9.3 of {{I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 4.
+5. The client replaces the 'request\_kid' field of the AAD with the hash H from step 2.

-6. The client includes a Request-Hash option in the protected request, with value set to the hash H.
+6. The client protects the request using the pairwise mode of Group OSCORE as defined in Section 9.3 of {{I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from step 1, the AEAD encryption key from step 3, and the finalized AAD from step 5.

-7. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested.
+7. The client sets FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is requested {{RFC7641}}.

 The result is the Deterministic Request to be sent.
 Optionally, the client can further include a Padding option (see {{sec-padding}}), to mitigate a possible impact on communication privacy.

 Since the encryption key K is derived using material from the whole plain CoAP request, this (key, nonce) pair is only used for this very message, which is deterministically encrypted unless there is a hash collision between two Deterministic Requests.

 The deterministic encryption requires the used AEAD algorithm to be deterministic in itself.
-This is the case for all the AEAD algorithms currently registered with COSE are {{COSE.Algorithms}}.
+This is the case for all the AEAD algorithms currently registered with COSE in {{COSE.Algorithms}}.
 For future algorithms, a flag in the COSE registry is to be added.

-Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part of the key derivation or is included in the AAD.
-This is intentional, since it opens up the path to deterministic requests to multiple servers at once (see {{det-req-one-to-many}}), and requires later checks at the client when verifying a response to a Deterministic Request (see {{ssec-use-deterministic-requests-response}}).
+Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part to the key derivation or is included in the AAD.
+This is intentional, since it allows for sending a deterministic request to multiple servers at once (see {{det-req-one-to-many}}).
+On the other hand, it requires later checks at the client when verifying a response to a Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

 ### Server Processing of Deterministic Request {#sssec-use-deterministic-requests-server-req}